Almost all studies on vaccines and type 1 diabetes have found that vaccination does not increase the risk of type 1 diabetes or autoimmunity.

 On the other hand, a Swedish study found that the HiB (hemophilus influenza B) vaccine may induce type 1-related autoantibodies in 1 year old children (Wahlberg et al. 2003).
 Another study compared Finnish children who had received the HiB vaccine and those who had not (in the two years prior to the introduction of the vaccine).
 They found that children receiving 4 doses as compared to those receiving no doses had slightly higher rates of type 1 diabetes, beginning about 3-3.5 years after immunization.
 Yet HiB vaccination in the first month of life may also be associated with a decreased risk of type 1 diabetes (Classen and Classen 2002).

 Vaccines may also be able to prevent type 1: in Australian infants and young children, after the oral rotavirus vaccine was added as a routine vaccines in 2007, type 1 diabetes incidence declined (Perrett et al. 2019a; note that there was an error in the original study so the overall numbers may not be right, but the findings still stand (Perrett et al. 2019b)).
 The change was only in children aged 4 and younger.
-In the U.S., there was a 33% decrease in type 1 diabetes incidence in children fully (not partially) vaccinated with the rotovirus vaccine compared to unvaccinated children.
+In the U.S., there was a 33% decrease in type 1 diabetes incidence in children fully (not partially) vaccinated with the rotavirus vaccine compared to unvaccinated children.
 There was also a decrease in type 1 diabetes incidence in children aged 0-4 from 2006-2017, following the vaccine introduction in 2006 (Rogers et al. 2019).
-However, two large studies of U.S. children found no associations between partial or full rotovirus vaccination (Burke et al. 2020; Glanz et al. 2020).
+However, two large studies of U.S. children found no associations between partial or full rotavirus vaccination (Burke et al. 2020; Glanz et al. 2020).
 And as noted above, in Finland, there was no effect on type 1 diabetes rates (Vaarala et al. 2017).
-In Finland, however, the rotovirus vaccine was linked to a lower risk of celiac disease (Hemming-Harlo et al. 2019).
 In Israel, after the vaccine was used, there was a lower increasing prevalence of type 1 diabetes in children under 5 (Blumenfeld et al. 2021).
 In Sweden, there was no difference in type 1 onset in relation to the rotavirus vaccine (Rangert et al. 2023).

 For some more discussion on this topic, see Harrison et al. 2019.
 I expect we will be seeing more follow up on this in other countries.